Luxulicious/SOA/README.md

 Generation:
-Unknown namespaces also get filled in in using (ex: "using ;" which errors) Have generation overwriting be selective per file...
+Unknown namespaces also get filled in in using (ex: "using ;" which errors) Have generation overwriting be selective per file now it just auto-overwrites...
 Generation does not include new constructors in references UI for generation crashes sometimes when removing/adding templates UI throws unwarranted errors sometimes when searching/adding types